sct/overseerr/docs/extending-overseerr/reverse-proxy-examples.md

 ```bash
 sudo ln -s /etc/nginx/sites-available/overseerr.example.com.conf /etc/nginx/sites-enabled/overseerr.example.com.conf
 ```

 {% endtab %}

 {% tab title="Subfolder" %}

 {% hint style="warning" %}
-Nginx subfolder reverse proxy is unsupported.
-The sub filters may stop working when Overseerr is updated.
-Use at your own risk!
+This Nginx subfolder reverse proxy is an unsupported workaround, and only provided as an example.
+The filters may stop working when Overseerr is updated.

+If you encounter any issues with Overseerr while using this workaround, we may ask you to try to reproduce the problem without the Nginx proxy.
 {% endhint %}

 Add the following location block to your existing `nginx.conf` file.